The Real Cost of a Human Receptionist in 2026

 Consider the callback burden.
 A receptionist takes a message and you call back later, often playing phone tag.
 AI with proper intake captures everything needed for you to assess priority.
 You return genuinely urgent calls immediately and handle routine matters in batches.

 For businesses running paid advertising, speed matters.
-Facebook and Google leads go cold within 5-10 minutes.
-Automated follow-up contacts prospects while they're still interested.
-By the time you manually call back an hour later, they've already contacted three competitors.
+Callers from Facebook and Google ads go cold within 5-10 minutes if no one picks up.
+When your line is busy or after hours, the AI answers the inbound call instantly as backup and can send an SMS confirmation, so the enquiry is captured while the caller is still interested.
+By the time you would have manually called back an hour later, they may already have contacted three competitors.

 Cost Comparison: 12-Month Total

-Note: AI costs range from basic message-taking ($29/month) to premium agency setups ($500/month).
+Note: the AI System column is a market range, from lower-sticker plans (around $29/month) up to premium agency setups ($500/month).
+Trillet's own AI Receptionist sits at $49/month with 150 minutes included ($588/year before any overage).
 Human costs assume minimum wage and exclude turnover, which averages 33% annually for reception roles.

 Making the Decision: When to Choose Which